pivotal/docs-tap/namespace-provisioner/troubleshooting.hbs.md

 very likely that the *`namespace`* will remain in the `Terminating` state because some resources can not be deleted.

-- One of the causes of this behavior is because the workload creates a Carvel Kapp App to manage the workload referencing the `ServiceAccount` in the *`namespace`* and the `kubectl` command does not take precedence of the `ServiceAccount` over the Kapp App then it can be deleted first, and then the workload Kapp App will block the namespace termination failing itself while waiting the `ServiceAccount` to exist with a *`finalizer`* (`finalizers.kapp-ctrl.k14s.io/delete`).
+One of the causes of this behavior is because the workload creates a Carvel Kapp App that references the ServiceAccount in the namespace.
+Kubectl does not adhere to Carvel kapp-controller delete order and the ServiceAccount is deleted before the workload Carvel App.
+As a result, the Carvel App will block the namespace termination while waiting for the ServiceAccount to exist with a *`finalizer`* (`finalizers.kapp-ctrl.k14s.io/delete`) message.

 **Solution:** Remove the Kapp App *`finalizer`* in the Kapp App